 Tens of thousands of demonstrators attended a march on Sunday afternoon in support of three Occupy activists and 13 northeast New Territories development protesters who were jailed last week by the Court of Appeal.
 Joshua Wong, Nathan Law and Alex Chow were sentenced to jail over their participation in clashes at the Civic Square in September 2014, which later sparked the Occupy protests.
-Another 13 activists were given jail terms for demonstrations outside the Legislative Council that took place in response to then-finance minister Ng Leung-sing forcing a vote on controversial development plans while pan-democrats were absent.
+Another 13 activists were given jail terms for demonstrations outside the Legislative Council that took place in response to then-finance minister Ng Leung-sing attempting to end a filibuster on controversial development plans.

 HKFP spoke to a range of lawmakers, activists and politicians, who gave their take on Sunday’s protest.

 “I feel very relieved – I’m very happy that Hong Kong people have not given up.
 From the disqualification cases to the re-sentencing of the northeast New Territories protesters, you can see that an authoritarian government is being set up very quickly.
 [Hong Kong has] slowly transformed from a civilised, rational society governed by the rule of law to one where the three branches work with each other, and you see instances of targeting in political cases.
 Even in the process of the review, there are unreasonable procedures and sentences.

 “The turnout today boosted my morale, [because] it shows that Hong Kong people still value our systems.
 Apart from feeling heartbroken over the jailing of protesters, I think we are most heartbroken over the fact that Hong Kong has lost these systems – and it is why we came out today.
 It will be a strong motivation for our future democratic movements.”